deirdrebclark/Project1/README.md

 Hypothesis:
-The west coast has more non-point pollution, and the east coast has more point-pollution, based on the density of oil rigs and oil spills in these regions, based on the last 5 years.
-The west coast has more non-point pollution based on coastal population density and GDP and environmental regulations.
+The west coast states have more non-point pollution, and the east coast states have more point-pollution, based on the density of oil rigs and oil spills in these regions from 2014 to 2018.
+The states along the west coast have more non-point pollution based on coastal population density and GDP and environmental regulations.

 Leading Questions:
-How much non-point and point pollution is on each coast?
+How much non-point and point pollution is on each coast by state that could impact these reults?
 Non-point - oceanconservancy website
 Point - NOAA

-What is the population density for each coast?
+What is the population density for each state along the coasts that could impact these reults?
 	Census.gov

-What is the total estimated GDP for each coast?
+What is the total estimated GDP for each state along the coasts that could impact these reults?
 	https://apps.bea.gov/API/signup/index.cfm

 What states have environmental laws or regulations that could impact these results?